Rust unit testing: test types

 weapon.shoot();

 What we want to test in this scenario is that when a supervillain attacks, they shoot the megaweapon.
-As in the previous examples, let's start with the skeleton of the test.
+As in the previous examples, let's start with the test skeleton.

 #[test]